ionic-team/capacitor-plugins/local-notifications/README.md

 Note that even if the permission is present, users can still disable exact notifications from the app settings.

+On Android 14, there is a new permission called `USE_EXACT_ALARM`.
+Use this permission to use exact alarms without needing to request permission from the user.
+This should only be used if the use of exact alarms is central to your app's functionality.
+Read more about the implications of using this permission [here](https://developer.android.com/reference/android/Manifest.permission#USE_EXACT_ALARM).

 ## Configuration

 <docgen-config>